tpierrain/Diverse/README.md

  Easy.
 All you have to do is to __add your own .NET extension methods onto the *'IFuzz'* interface__

-  - This will automatically add your method to any Fuzzer instance
+  - This will automatically add your own method to any Fuzzer instance

-  - This will allow your extending methods to have access to the Random of the Fuzzer
+  - This will allow your methods to have access to the *'Random'* instance of the Fuzzer

+    - Mandatory to benefits from the Deterministic capabilities of the library

-    - And thus, to compose with any other existing Fuzzing function!
+    - Interesting to leverage & compose with any other existing Fuzzing function!

 #### Example of method extension for IFuzz